-Measures the cognitive areas related to visual speed and concentration.
+Measures the cognitive domains related to visual speed and concentration.

-Identifies possible deficient cognitive areas and abilities.
+Identifies possible deficient cognitive domains and abilities.
 Try it!

 The Resolution Test REST-SPER was inspired by the classic Variables of Attention (TOVA) test, and the classic Hooper Visual Organization Task (VOT) by Hooper (1983) test.
 The task will allow for an evaluation of visual speed and concentration.
 The professional will be able to observe how the subject manages the task through visual-motor agility which can be seen during testing.
 The task will also help the professional evaluate the visual cognition deficits that may develop when looking the spatial property of the objects.